William Farel: Life

 Farel was forced to flee to Switzerland because of controversy that was aroused by his writings against the use of images in Christian worship.
 In 1524, while in Basel, he wrote thirteen theses sharply criticizing Roman doctrine, but his argument was so heated that even Erasmus joined in the demand for his expulsion.
 He went on to Strasbourg and later Montbéliard, but was again forced to leave.
-Eventually he spent time at Zurich with Huldrych Zwingli and back at Strasbourg, with Martin Bucer.
-Finally given license to preach anywhere in the Canton of Bern, he convinced Neuchâtel to join the Reform in 1530.
+Eventually he spent time in Zürich with Huldrych Zwingli, in Metz and back in Strasbourg, where he met Martin Bucer.
+Farel then travelled through Vaud, preaching the new faith in Aigle, Lausanne, Orbe, Grandson and Yverdon.
+Thanks to his efforts, the city of Neuchâtel adhered to the Reformation in 1530.
+In 1532, at the Synod of Chanforan in Piedmont, Farel took part in the discussions that led to the merger of the Waldensians with the Reformation.

-Farel established himself in Geneva in 1532, where he remained as minister, drawing Calvin to the city, but breaking with him over the Eucharist.
-Resistance from the established authority led to a brief period of banishment but the Bern government again granted him liberty of worship and he was able to return to preaching.
-However, the struggle was not over and Farel, along with Calvin, was banished from Geneva in 1538, in part for his rigorous positions, and retired to Neuchâtel.
-There he spent the rest of his life, and was frequently consulted by Calvin.